jorendewachter/techdsc/Technological_Sovereignty_Green_Paper_V2.md

 information to the public so that the general principles of how their technology works can be understood by people with sufficient training in the relevant area.

-115) Of course, there would be justified concerns around safety and security, but, as we know from open source software, it is typically proprietary (and secret) technology that presents the highest risks to security, vulnerability to hacking and abuse of its flaws.
+115) Of course, there would be justified concerns around safety and security, but, as we know from the real life experience of open source software, it is typically proprietary (and secret) technology that presents the highest risks to security, vulnerability to hacking and abuse of its flaws.